DMacMakes/dmacdocs/content/en/torrens/aac202/week3/index.md

 * How much fixing do we need to do?
 * When it's done we can move on and look at retopo 🎉

-## How is this subd thing useful for games.
+## How is this useful?

+These meshes don't make sense for games.

-_**Unsmoothed**_ subd models are goofy,they have all these weird edges purely for the smooth algorithm.
-No good in games, too much pointless geometry, and they look low poly.
+**Unsmoothed subd models** have all these weird edges purely for the smooth algorithm.
+No good in games, too much pointless geometry, and they can be really far from the final silhouette.

 {{< imgproc mug_smoothing_xray_comparison Resize "850x" Link "mug_smoothing_xray_comparison.png" >}}
 Different: the subdiv mesh's pre- and post-smoothing silhouettes
 {{< /imgproc >}}

-**_Smoothed_** subd models look good but are too high poly for game engines.
+**Smoothed subd models** look good but are too high poly for game engines.
 They might be 200K polys where we want say 2K or less.

 ### Something in between